-Once you have seen OpenNN work, you can develop your own neural networks application.
-In order to do that, use the blank example.
+Once you have seen OpenNN work, you can develop your neural network application.
+To do that, use a blank example.

 Qt Creator is a cross-platform IDE (integrated development environment).
-That means that it can be used in Windows, Linux and MacOS.
+That means that you can use Qt Creator in Windows, Linux, and macOS.
 Note that OpenNN does not use the Qt library.
-In order to run OpenNN with Qt creator, follow the next steps:
+To run OpenNN with Qt creator, follow the next steps:

 The opennn.pro project file for Qt Creator can be found in the opennn folder.
-To start the OpenNN project, just double click on that file.
+To start the OpenNN project, double-click on that file.

 Many example subprojects are also included in the OpenNN distribution.
-From the opennn project select some example, for instance the simple_function_regression subproject.
-Then run that example by clicking on the play button or pressing Ctrl+R. Read the application code to see what the simple function regression example does.
+From the opennn project, select some examples, for instance, the simple_classification subproject.
+Then run that example by clicking on the play button or pressing Ctrl+R. Read the application code to see what the simple classification example does.
 The next figure shows the iris plant example.

-Now, you can create a new project in a blank example in order to use the tasks of OpenNN that better suit your needs.
+You can create a new project in a blank example to use the tasks of OpenNN that better suit your needs.